Zaifeng, Prince Chun: Family background

 Zaifeng was born on 12 February of the 9th year of the Guangxu Emperor in the Aisin Gioro clan as the fifth son of Yixuan (Prince Chun).
-He was the second of Prince Chun's sons who managed to survive into adulthood.
+He was the second of Prince Chun's sons who survived into adulthood.
 His mother was Liugiya Cuiyan, who was a maid in Prince Chun's residence before becoming one of the prince's concubines.
 Born to a Han bannerman family, her family name was "Liu" (劉) but was later changed to the Manchu-sounding "Liugiya" (劉佳) after she married Prince Chun and was transferred to a Manchu banner.

 In 1875, after the childless Tongzhi Emperor's death, Zaifeng's elder half-brother, Zaitian was selected by the Empress Dowagers Cixi and Ci'an to be the new emperor.
 Zaitian was "adopted" by the empress dowagers as their son, which meant he was no longer nominally Prince Chun's son.
 He was then enthroned as the Guangxu Emperor.
 Prince Chun, as the biological father of the reigning emperor, received the highest accolades as well as high rank in the imperial court.
 In addition, he also had a close relationship with Empress Dowager Cixi, and his primary consort, Yehenara Wanzhen, was one of Cixi's sisters.
 In January 1891, after Prince Chun's death, an eight-year-old Zaifeng immediately inherited his father's princely title and became the second Prince Chun.

 In 1900, during the Boxer Rebellion, when the armies of the Eight-Nation Alliance occupied Beijing, Prince Chun's fiancée reportedly committed suicide to prevent herself from being raped and humiliated by the foreign invaders.